Why should I attend Homegrown Lacrosse Summer Camp?

 Are Homegrown Lacrosse Summer Camps geared for specific positions or all positions (Attack, Midfield, Defense, Goalie)?

 We make sure every position gets the individual attention it deserves.
-At our Summer Camp, each position has a number of position specific-coaches who are tremendous teachers of the game and are able to teach players the most intricate skills at each position.
+At our Summer Camp, each position has several position-specific coaches who are tremendous teachers of the game and can teach players the most intricate skills at each position.
 During field time, much of the time will be spent on position-specific drills and skills.

 Does my camper have to be a registered US Lacrosse member?
 And why?